Emily Aleksy, LCSW, PMH-C (she/her)

 Hey, I’m Emily.
 I’m glad you’re here.

 Usually by the time you’ve gotten to a therapist’s website, you’ve been hurting for a long time.
 It can be tough to find a therapist you think you’ll click with, and even harder to actually take that step to reach out to someone.
 You need someone that gets it.
-You need someone who can help you move forward and truly start healing and feeling better than you do right now.
+You need someone who can actually help you move forward and truly start healing and feeling better than you do right now.
+I get that and I’m genuinely glad you’re here.

-As of March 2026, Emily will be offering Brainspotting Intensives and extended sessions for new clients on a very limited basis.
+As of March 2026, Emily is back to seeing clients!
+She will also be offering Brainspotting Intensives and extended sessions for new clients on a very limited basis.

 Extended sessions refer to ongoing work (weekly or more often biweekly or monthly) that are extended in length - 90 minutes or longer.
 These extended sessions allow the work we do to feel less interrupted.
 We can dig in further in each session so you can feel progress and forward momentum in your healing.

-“My clients usually want something different from the typical therapy experience.
+“My clients are usually looking for something different from the typical therapy experience.
 Maybe 50 minute sessions just don’t work for you.
 Maybe you need someone who can help you dig deeper.
 I’m here to help with that.”

 Specialized Trainings, Professional Experience, and Areas of Interest: